salesforce/creativity_eval/Writing_Alignment/README.md

 If you use this code or data please cite
 ```
-@article{chakrabarty2024alignment,
+  @article{chakrabarty2024can,
     title={Can AI writing be salvaged?
-Mitigating Idiosyncrasies and Improving Human-AI
-Alignment in the Writing Process through Edits},
+Mitigating Idiosyncrasies and Improving Human-AI Alignment in the Writing Process through Edits},
-  author={Chakrabarty, Tuhin and Laban, Philippe and and Wu, Chien-Sheng},
+    author={Chakrabarty, Tuhin and Laban, Philippe and Wu, Chien-Sheng},
-  journal={arXiv preprint arXiv:2309.14556},
+    journal={arXiv preprint arXiv:2409.14509},
     year={2024}
   }
 ```